The History of Tales of the Crypt

 With Lee’s surrender at Appomattox, the rest of Nathan Warren’s family soon became free.
 Most of the children from his first marriage were adults now, and many of those ten children had inherited Nathan’s musical talent.
 Nathan was a popular fiddler, and his children played other instruments and performed publicly as a group.

 The end of the war brought other changes, too.
 The government’s efforts at reconstruction in the southern states meant that black people would be granted rights.
-Exactly how those rights would be realized, and exactly how the former slaves would support themselves, was uncertain.
-Nathan Warren was a Pulaski County delegate to the Convention of Colored Citizens held in Little Rock November 30 – December 2, 1865.
+Exactly how those rights would be realized and exactly how the former slaves would support themselves was uncertain.
+Nathan Warren was a Pulaski County delegate to the Convention of Colored Citizens held in Little Rock from November 30 – December 2, 1865.
 It was the first convention ever held by the black residents of Arkansas.

 The language contained in the minutes of that convention is stirring.
 The convention